RaphaelIT7/gmod-holylib/README.md

 local mainEnv = physenv.GetActiveEnvironmentByIndex(0)
 hook.Add("HolyLib:OnPhysFrame", "Example", function(deltaTime)
-	mainEnv:Simulate(deltaTime, true) -- the second argument will only cause the entities to update. end)
+	mainEnv:Simulate(deltaTime, true) -- the second argument will only cause the entities to update. return true -- We stop the engine from running the simulation itself again as else it will result in issue like "Reset physics clock" being spammed end)
 ```